 Winner of the 2010 Script Pipeline Screenwriting Contest, Tripper Clancy was introduced to and signed with a Pipeline industry partner, beginning the first step of what has become a successful screenwriting career.

 Just a few months after the screenwriting competition ended, 20th Century Fox selected Tripper for their feature comedy writing team to help develop new material, and in September 2013, the studio purchased his comedy The Ambassadors.
-Later that year, Tripper’s buddy-comedy pitch Winter Break was picked up by QED International (District 9) as the last spec sale of the year.
+Later that year, Tripper’s buddy-comedy pitch Winter Break was picked up by QED International (District 9).
 In early 2014, he was hired to write the animated comedy Shedd for Paramount.

-While he’s developing additional feature and TV material, Tripper was tabbed in 2014 to write the adventure/comedy Stranded for Sony Pictures, Kevin James (The King of Queens, Grown-ups) attached.
+While he’s developing additional feature and TV material, Tripper was tabbed in 2014 to write the adventure/comedy Stranded for Sony Pictures.
 And in early 2015, Hasbro brought on Tripper to write the comedy Hacker Camp.

 In October 2015, his contest-winning script Henry the Second was finally slated for production, which will begin by summer 2016.
 Tripper also sold an original comedy spec to Fox in April 2016, Stuber, based on an idea developed by Tripper and his manager.
 Dave Bautista (Guardians of the Galaxy) attached to co-star.

 “I think for any screenwriter, the dream is to write a script in a vacuum and watch it go all the way into production.
 With Henry the Second, it’s been a long journey that all started with winning the Script Pipeline competition.”